criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/2-importance-weighting-estimator.md

 ![simple example]({{site.repo_name}}/assets/images/reco_problem/iw_simple_example.png){:class="img-responsive"}

 As the diagram suggests, the test policy chooses green $4$ times more often than $\pi_0$, so we may expect $4$ time more clicks on green.
-It also choose red 4 time less often so we should expect 4 times less clicks on red.
+It also chooses red 4 time less often so we should expect 4 times less clicks on red.

 The final answer is then:
 <script type="math/tex; mode=display"> Clicks_{green} \times \frac{ \pi_{test}(green) } { \pi_{0}(green) } +  Clicks_{red} \times \frac{ \pi_{test}(red) } { \pi_{0}(red) }  = 300 \times \frac{ 0.8 }{0.2}  +  1000 \times \frac{ 0.2 }{0.8} = 1450   </script>